authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Tomcat
 ------

-For configuring and managing Tomcat, please refer to the `official user guide <http://tomcat.apache.org/tomcat-7.0-doc/index.html>`_.
+For configuring and managing Tomcat, please refer to the `official user guide <http://tomcat.apache.org/tomcat-9.0-doc/index.html>`_.

 Authzforce webapp
 -----------------

 The Authzforce webapp configuration directory is located here: ``/opt/authzforce-ce-server/conf``.

 In particular, the file ``logback.xml`` configures the logging for the webapp (independently from Tomcat).
-By default, Authzforce-specific logs go to ``/var/log/tomcat8/authzforce-ce/error.log``.
+By default, Authzforce-specific logs go to ``/var/log/tomcat9/authzforce-ce/error.log``.

 Restart Tomcat to apply any configuration change::

-   $ sudo service tomcat8 restart
+   $ sudo systemctl restart tomcat9

 .. _adminGuideFastInfoset: